lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorial7/tutorial.rst

 .. code-block:: lammps

-    undump viz1 # Use 'viz1' or 'viz2' depending on your previous choice
+    # undump viz2 # Uncomment this line if you're using Option 2
     reset_timestep 0

     thermo 200000